pencil-js/pencil.js/contributing.md

     npm run lint

-There should be a test file for each modules.
+There's a test file for each modules.
 You can run all the tests with the test script.

     npm test

 #### Committing

-Once you're done editing the code, checking you forget no lint and running the tests successful, you can create your pull request.
+Once you're done editing the code, checking you forget no lint and running the tests successfully, you can create your pull request.

 Commit your code, part by part, using meaningful commit message with git.